 The CARD Act has reduced credit card costs to consumers by more than $100 billion over the past decade, which is one of its more significant impacts.
 The law, which is enforced by the Consumer Financial Protection Bureau (CFPB), offers several consumer protections:

 - Statement clarifications: Requires that credit card statements must clearly state penalty disclosures such as due dates, late fees, and penalty APRs, and note how long it will take consumers to pay down their balances by only making minimum payments.

 - Limits young adult marketing: Prohibits issuers from luring potential applicants with enticing freebies on or near college campuses.
 It also tightened applicant age restrictions.

-Following the CARD Act, the Dodd-Frank Wall Street Reform and Consumer-Protection Act was signed into law on July 21, 2010, which further ensures consumers aren’t overcharged for the use of credit cards.
+Following the CARD Act, the Dodd-Frank Wall Street Reform and Consumer-Protection Act was signed into law on July 21, 2010, further ensuring that consumers aren’t overcharged for the use of credit cards.
 The law also tightened card access following the Great Recession, when many consumers were drowning in credit card debt.

 Security Concerns and Solutions

 Do you remember the infamous Target data breach?
 A December 2013 announcement confirmed that more than 40 million credit and debit account numbers had been stolen from Target’s payment database, and it was just one of many credit card security breaches to make headlines in a short period of time.

 In addition to data hackers, card skimmers have also taken advantage of credit card payment technology.
 By copying the card information stored in the magnetic stripes of credit cards, skimmers can replicate cards and quickly rack up all sorts of fraud charges.
 Self-serve gas pumps and ATMs have been the most vulnerable to these security attacks, so much so that the U.S. Secret Service have cracked down on gas pump skimmers.